 » A group of student volunteers traveled to Grafton, Illinois, in early March as part of an Alternative Break service trip sponsored by the Center for Service-Learning & Community Engagement.
 The student group worked with Living Lands & Waters, an organization dedicated to environmental conservation efforts, and assisted in building fish beds, cleaning and beautification of an island, and removing invasive plants from a bluff overlooking the city.

 » Over 200 students volunteered to provide notetaker services for students who have difficulty writing class notes due to a disability.
-The program is of great assistance for students registered with Office of Disability Services and provides the opportunity for volunteers to support their peers while documenting up to 45 hours of community service.
+The program is of great assistance for students registered with Office of Student Disability Resource Center and provides the opportunity for volunteers to support their peers while documenting up to 45 hours of community service.

 » Student organizations Confident Couture, Gay-Straight Alliance and Alpha Kappa Psi Business Fraternity partnered with the Center for Service-Learning & Community Engagement to sponsor food drives throughout the year in support of the SOS Food Pantry.